ansi6622/word-cloud-java/README.md

 Your mission, should you choose to accept it, is to turn the data from this file into a Map<String, WordStats>, that can be used by a word cloud.
-The WordStats class has a integer "getCount" method and a "getPeople" metod that is a List<String>.
+The WordStats class has a integer "getCount" method and a "getPeople" method that is a List<String>.

 You can use the below Ruby array as a guide of what the output might look like from the above input.
 The hashes will be substituted for the WordStats object.